zglueck/workshop-demo/sections/2/navigating.md

 The scroll wheel zooms in and out.

 #### Right Click
 Right clicking and dragging up or down tilts the the camera.
-Right clicking and dragging left or right rotates the camera.
+Right clicking and dragging left or right rotates the globe.

 ### Touch Inputs